Mission Kids Board Member, Dr. Howard Weitz, Creates Videos to Help Fellow Doctors

 Lightning

 Introducing Lightning! 🐾 Mission Kids' new facility dog is here to bring light, hope, and comfort to the kids and families we serve.
-From snuggles to helping kids feel brave, Lightning is ready to make a big impact.
+From snuggles to helping kids feel brave, Lightning is making a big impact.

 Oct 18, 2024